MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 There are several methods that can be used to create a Windows service, one example shown here uses `nssm.exe`.

-Download docker.exe from `https://aka.ms/tp4/docker` and place it in the System32 directory on the Container Host.
+Download docker.exe from `https://aka.ms/tp4/docker` and place it in the System32 directory on the container Host.

 ```powershell
 wget https://aka.ms/tp4/docker -OutFile $env:SystemRoot\system32\docker.exe